 Earlier this week, however, there was a well-spoken gentleman in my carriage who insisted in calling – what appeared to be – most of his mobile ‘phone contact book to let them know just how late he was.
 He also said that Justin would have to take the meeting (if Justin ever reads this, the gentleman in question claimed to have confidence that you wouldn’t screw it up which I thought sounded good for you).
 All very well but I didn’t want to know it.

-The conversation was irritaing and irritation is always enhanced when a train is later (even if you have planned for it because other’s have planned for it and civilised behaviour goes out the window).
+The conversation was irritating and irritation is always enhanced when a train is later (even if you have planned for it because other’s have planned for it and civilised behaviour goes out the window).
 The conversation, however, was loud but each one was brief and to the point and without any pointless small-talk.
 The gentleman was efficient in his conversations and factual.
 He was, however, still irritaing.

-So I started looking for items on irritation factors caused by mobile telephony only to find that Jakob Nielsen has a some research on ‘Why Mobile Phones are Annoying‘ which implies that, upon testing, conversations face-to-face at the same volume are less irritaing that the equivalent mobile conversation.
+So I started looking for items on irritation factors caused by mobile telephony only to find that Jakob Nielsen has a some research on ‘Why Mobile Phones are Annoying‘ which implies that, upon testing, conversations face-to-face at the same volume are less irritating that the equivalent mobile conversation.
 The research suggests,

 Designing phones that encourage users to speak softly will reduce their impact on other people.
-For example, more sensitive microphones and improved quality on incoming audio will make most users less inclined to shout. [source]
+For example, more sensitive microphones and improved quality on incoming audio will make most users less inclined to shout.

 Let’s hope Nokia et al. are listening.